gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 **Priority: High**

 The conditions browser is the entry point to the application and the first feature a new visitor encounters.
-It aggregates real-time data from USGS and OpenWeatherMap for each pre-seeded river section and presents it in a unified view — list, detail, and map.
+It aggregates real-time data from USGS and OpenWeatherMap for each pre-seeded river section and presents it in a unified view: list, detail, and map.
 This feature is entirely read-only and accessible to unauthenticated visitors, making it the primary discoverability surface for the product.

 This feature has the highest priority in the build because all other features depend on river section data being present and correct.
 It must be functional before the hatch calendar, catch log, or AI assistant can be developed or tested meaningfully.